mgattozzi/curryrs/README.md

 This library has only been tested with GHC 8.0.1 and Rust Stable.
 To run the test suite you'll need gcc.

+## Project Status

+Currently this is broken until I can figure out how to set the LD_LIBRARY_PATH for Rust when it compiles and links to the GHC libraries.
+Until then unfortunately nothing works unless you have the shared object files in the same directory as your library or binary.
+It's not broken per se but no further work can be done on it till it gets fixed.

 ## Installation

 In your Rust project in Cargo.toml: